 A brief history & physical is required at the residential level of care before or after you arrive.
 We can provide or arrange for these services which are billed at usual and customary rates.

 Please ask your medical doctor to provide a 30 day supply of medications before you arrive.
 Your medical insurance may be billed for medications you require while you are here.
 Please remember you are responsible for co-pays.
 You will be responsible for laboratory charges (urinalysis and bloodwork) not covered by insurance.

 Plan ahead by getting supplies from your doctor before you arrive.
 This will lower your medical costs and prevent interruptions in your care while you are in residence.

 Private and public medical insurance will cover most medical services.
 We encourage you to enroll in a private or public insurance plan prior to admission, as we do not provide free medical care.

 There are many types of treatment options available, from outpatient and day programs to residential care.
 The best way to see what you need is to have a chemical use assessment done by a professional.
 They can assist you in making the right choice and provide you with referrals.

 Family and loved ones are an important part of the treatment process for patients, and their involvement is encouraged at New Beginnings.
-We offer education and therapy at all levels of care, as well as opportunities to visit for residential patients.
+We offer education at all levels of care, as well as opportunities to visit for residential patients.
 For details, contact us at 1-800-487-8758.